bennyscripts/flask-file-hosting/readme.md

 Great for a local file hosting solution.

 > ### Setup
-> - Download the latest release.
+> - Download the code as a ZIP.
 > - Install all the required Python libraries.
 > - Run `app.py`.
 > - Server is now running on `localhost`.